 Of course my interest in points and miles is all in the service unlocking amazing luxury travel experiences that I could never otherwise afford… but I have to admit that the intrinsic enjoyment of earning points through a well-executed credit card strategy is a genuine interest area as well.
 To put it more bluntly, I’m obsessed with credit cards.
 And while this blog is mostly a collection of personal rants, I do occasionally post stuff that may be useful to other credit card churners.
 Here’s a list of those links, all collected in one place for easy reference.

 — How I got a Morgan Stanley Platinum card through my Access Investing account.
-(This one is split into two posts.)
+(This one is split into three separate posts.)

 — How useful is the Charles Schwab Platinum’s option to convert points to cash at 1.25 cents each?
 Pretty useful it turns out.

 — Sorry, the Hilton Aspire’s $100 on-property credit at Conrad and Waldorf Astoria isn’t very good.